atomone-hub/genesis/snapshots/README.md

 This block is selected to be pre-tally for [cosmoshub-4 proposal 848][prop848]

+> [!NOTE]
-Block [18010658] is where the tally takes place, and where the proposal 848 is finally passed.
-But since the votes are removed from the state during the tally, we can only read the votes from the previous block, hence block [18010657] The votes added in the block 18010658 will be added manually, as explained below.
+> Block [18010658] is where the tally takes place, and where the proposal 848
+> is finally passed.
+But since the votes are removed from the state during the
+> tally, we can only read the votes from the previous block, hence block
+> [18010657].
+The votes added in the block [18010658] will be added manually, as
+> explained below.

 ### Download